3. General Raid healing Advice

 - Place your single lifebloom on a tank (this no longer stacks to three), or someone else taking heavy damage.
 While your direct heals will refresh lifebloom, the bloom is now much more useful as a burst heal if your tank is low.

-- Use wild growth as often as you can afford to depending on your mana, particularly if there are several damaged targets to heal.
+- Use wild growth as often as you can afford to depending on your mana, particularly if there are at least three damaged targets to heal.